 2. Find a COBRA model for your maps.
 This COBRA model will be used to update the content of the map in order to support all the new Escher features.
 You can use a COBRA model encoded as SBML or JSON (generated with COBRApy v0.3.0b4 or later).
-The COBRA models currently available on the Escher website can be downloaded here:
+The COBRA models currently available on the Escher website can be downloaded from the BiGG Models website: